-I should have known that if I needed a quick and easy banana bread recipe, I’d find it in my Granmother’s recipe box.
+I should have known that if I needed a quick and easy banana bread recipe, I’d find it in my Grandmother’s recipe box.

 Leave it to my Grandma Metzger to have the best and easiest recipe for banana bread.
-I found this recipe in her little brown recipe box and was so happy to see the pantry ingredients and an easy way to use up my blackened bananas.
+I found this recipe in her little brown recipe box and I was happy to find an easy way to use up my blackened bananas.

 Simple ingredients and overripe bananas add up to one delicious treat!